3 Steps to Meaningful Digital Transformation

 You’ve done the research and you’ve created a plan - now, apply it.

 Be cautious about blindly implementing frameworks that have worked for others (e.g. Spotify Squads) without considering your organization’s unique business needs and culture.
-Your actions should be tailored to your organization—it may mean restructuring teams to better align to value streams, conducting a series of design thinking workshops to de-risk an idea or problem, or setting up an innovation accelerator.
+Your actions should be tailored to your organization.
+This may mean restructuring teams to better align to value streams, conducting a series of design thinking workshops to de-risk an idea or problem, or setting up an innovation accelerator.
 The key is putting a plan in place that is clear, measurable and aligned to the mission of the organization.

 The DIY method - Transparency to Drive Change